sevas/showoff_dvcs-intro/versionning/02_scenario.md

-!SLIDE
+!SLIDE bullets incremental

 # On a sufficiently small project, this might work

-## But who cares about having 3 versions of the same function ?
+## But do you really want to maintain 3 versions of the same function?

 !SLIDE

 # This is not good

-!SLIDE
+!SLIDE bullets incremental

 # Now, for the bad part
-## What if you **need** to go back to an older, working version?
+* What if you **need** to go back to an older, working version?
+* Also, debugging

 !SLIDE bullets incremental